-Guidelines for Speakers of Typography Society of India
+Guidelines for recording video for Speakers of Typography Society of India

 IN association with www.hasgeek.com, Typography Society of India design lecture series will now be streamed live in various social media platforms like YouTube, Facebook, Twitter etc apart from the hasgeek.com website.